MarianoDesivo/RC5Send/README.md

-# MarianoTV
+# Rc5Send

-MarianoTV opens random videos in a determined folder (all subfolders included) with [VLC](https://www.videolan.org/vlc/index.es.html).
+Rc5Send opens random videos in a determined folder (all subfolders included) with [VLC](https://www.videolan.org/vlc/index.es.html).
 Creates a registry to store watched videos not to repeat them.

 ## Prerequisites